Gingerbread Baby Cakes with Candied Orange Peel

 - 1 large orange, top and bottom trimmed flat (about 1/4 inch removed)

 - 1 1/2 cups water

 - Cut through peel from top to bottom to make 4 equal sized segments.
 Remove peel, including pith, from each quadrant.
 Cut each piece into 1/4 inch strips.
 Cook in a pot of boiling water for 15 minutes.
 Drain, rinse, then rinse again.

-Bring 1 1/2 cups sugar and 1 1/2 cups water to a boil, stirring occasionally till sugar dissolves.
+- Bring 1 1/2 cups sugar and 1 1/2 cups water to a boil, stirring occasionally until the sugar dissolves.
 Add peel and return to a boil.
 Simmer for about 45 minutes till peel is soft.
 Drain.

-Toss peel in the remaining 1/2 cup sugar, separating strips.
-Transfer strips to a sheet of foil and let stand till coating is dry, 1-2 days.
+- Toss peel in the remaining 1/2 cup sugar, separating strips.
+Transfer strips to a sheet of foil and let them stand until the coating is dry, 1-2 days.
 May freeze up to 2 months.

 Amount Per Serving: Calories: 205Total Fat: 0gSaturated Fat: 0gTrans Fat: 0gUnsaturated Fat: 0gCholesterol: 0mgSodium: 3mgCarbohydrates: 53gFiber: 1gSugar: 52gProtein: 0g

 Calorie count may be skewed as it takes all the sugar syrup into consideration.